 - Dremel is compatible with all Dremel accessories, whereas Milwaukee selects.

 - Dremel has more accessories than Milwaukee.

-- Dremel has the EZ twist collect system the Milwaukee does not have.
+- Dremel has the EZ twist collect system that Milwaukee does not have.

 - Dremel has a hard carry case, whereas Milwaukee has a soft one.

-For a more affordable tool, you might consider Milwaukee.
-It does not compromise its performance due to the favorable price.
-It charges faster, and it is easy to move around.
-Dremel has the highest greatest speed and more accessories.
-The choice is now yours as you compare the tools and your expectations.
+If you are looking for a more affordable tool, consider Milwaukee M12.
+Because of its affordable price, it does not compromise on performance.
+It charges faster and is easy to carry around.
+Dremel has the highest speed and more accessories.
+You now have a choice when you compare the tools and your expectations.